Washington Commercial Tenant CAM Audit Rights [2026 Guide]

 Seattle Tech Office Market

 Seattle's Belltown, South Lake Union, Capitol Hill, and Eastlake office corridors house a large concentration of technology company tenants, most in modified gross or NNN lease structures in Class A and Class B office buildings.
-The post-2020 occupancy decline in Seattle office created specific CAM overcharge conditions:
+Post-2020 occupancy declines created specific CAM overcharge conditions:

 Gross-up violations at low occupancy.
 Seattle office buildings were running at 50 to 65 percent occupancy through much of 2021 to 2023.
 Many leases include a gross-up provision normalizing variable expenses to 95% occupancy.
 At 60% actual occupancy, a 95% gross-up multiplies every variable expense by 1.58 (95/60).
 Applied correctly, this is limited to genuinely variable costs like janitorial, utilities, and parking management.
 Applied incorrectly to fixed costs like property taxes and insurance, it becomes a systematic overcharge.
 CAMAudit's Rule 5 (Gross-Up Violation) checks which expenses were grossed up and whether each was eligible under the lease.

 Management fee on gross-up base.
 Some Seattle office leases permit a management fee on grossed-up expenses rather than actual expenses.
-This means the management fee is calculated on the inflated gross-up number, not the actual cost.
 A management fee on actual variable expenses of $600,000 at 4% is $24,000.
-The same fee on a grossed-up base of $950,000 is $38,000.
+On a grossed-up base of $950,000, it jumps to $38,000.
 CAMAudit's Rule 3 (Management Fee Overcharge) checks whether the management fee base is authorized by the lease.

 Bellevue Retail Market

-Bellevue's downtown retail and the Eastside regional malls represent a high-volume retail market with premium rents and active CAM billing.
-Bellevue retail CAM issues most commonly involve:
+Bellevue's downtown retail and the Eastside regional malls form a high-volume retail market with premium rents and active CAM billing.

 Base year errors in newer Bellevue retail.
 Several Bellevue retail properties opened during high-vacancy periods between 2018 and 2022.
 Base year expense stops set during low-occupancy opening years often understate the baseline, making every subsequent year appear as an inflated increase.
 CAMAudit's Rule 7 (Base Year Error) evaluates whether the base year reflects normalized building operations.